AY2526S1-CS2103-F12-1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to clear all data from the address book
-2. User confirms the action
-3. System clears all persons and teams from the address book
+2. System clears all persons and teams from the address book
-4. System displays a success message
+3. System displays a success message
    Use case ends.

 **Use case: Create team**